harry830622/clean-code-notes/chapter1.md

 ---

-Comments can lie.
+Comments can **lie**.
 The older they are, the more likely they are wrong.
 Because we just cannot maintain them while improving and updating our code.

 ## Comments do NOT make up for bad code

-If you find your code a mess, **clean it** instead of adding comments!
+If you find your code a mess, **clean** it instead of adding comments!

 ## Explain yourself in code